 A wide range of accommodations and services are provided to students with documented disabilities.
-A student with a disability is any student who has an impairment that substantially limits a major activity such as caring for oneself, performing manual tasks, hearing, speaking, breathing, walking, seeing, learning, or working.
-Student with temporary disabilities may also qualify for accommodations.
+A student with a disability is any student who has an impairment that substantially limits a major activity such as caring for oneself, performing manual tasks, hearing, speaking, breathing, walking, seeing, learning or working.
+Students with temporary disabilities may also qualify for accommodations.

-There may be times when students approach faculty requesting accommodations directly.
-In these instances, faculty members should direct the student to the SAC office.
+There may be times when students approach faculty directly requesting accommodations.
+In these instances, faculty members are encouraged to direct the student to the SAC office.
 Faculty are not required to provide accommodations to students until they receive a letter of accommodation or direct communication from the SAC office.